 |Days In Hospital||Cost of Stay In Hotel (USD)||Cost of Service Apartments (USD)||Total duration of stay|

 $35 per day

 How Does it Work?

-The treatment plan for breast cancer usually involves surgery, followed by radiation therapy and then hormonal therapy followed by chemotherapy.
-Depending upon your diagnosis, one or two phases in this treatment may be eliminated.
+The treatment plan usually involves surgery, followed by radiation therapy and then hormonal therapy followed by chemotherapy.
+Your breast cancer treatment plan will be prepared depending on your diagnosis and breast cancer stage, in which one or two phases in your treatment may be eliminated.